syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfImageEditor/crop.md

 ---
 layout : post
-title : Cropping Image in Syncfusion SfImageEditor control in Xamarin.iOS description : Learn how to crop an image in ImageEditor for Xamarin.iOS platform : xamarin.ios control : ImageEditor documentation : ug
+title : Cropping Image in Syncfusion SfImageEditor control in Xamarin.iOS description : Learn how to crop the image with various aspect ratios from toolbar and programmatically in syncfusion image editor control for Xamarin.iOS platform : xamarin.ios control : ImageEditor documentation : ug
 ---

-## Crop
+# Cropping image in various aspect ratios

 You can crop the desired portion of an image using the cropping tool.